neuro-inc/neuro-cli/docs/images_reference.rst

     .. py:classmethod:: new_neuro_image(name: str, registry: str, *, owner: str, cluster_name: str, tag: Optional[str] = None) -> RemoteImage

-        Create a new instance referring to an image hosted on Neuro Platform
+        Create a new instance referring to an image hosted on Neuro Platform.

       :param str name: name of the image